College Counselor and Tutor

-Admission officers may be able to tell you about research opportunities that are available on a campus you are considering.
-Also, your campus may have an office of undergraduate research.
-If so, that may be the best place to once you have matriculated as a student.
-If your college does not have an undergraduate research office, you may wish to check with the department chair of the discipline you are interested in and he/she may be able to direct you to a specific professor.
-Your academic advisor should also be able to assist you in finding a mentor, or a professor that you have for class can point you in the right direction.
+Admission officers may be able to tell you about research opportunities that are available on a campus you're considering.
+Also, your college may have an office of undergraduate research.
+If so, that may be the best place to look once you've matriculated as a student.
+If your school doesn't have an undergraduate research office, you may wish to check with the department chair of the discipline you're interested in, and they may be able to direct you to a specific professor.
+Your academic advisor should also be able to assist you in finding a mentor, or a professor you have for class can point you in the right direction.

 Director of College Counseling